The complexity of solving a system of equations of the same degree: Systems that contain a regular sequence in a given degree

+\begin{proof} Let $\mathcal{X}$ be the set-theoretic complement of $\mathcal{U}$ in $\mathbb{P}^t$.
+Let $Q$ be a power of $q$.
+It suffices to show that the probability that a randomly chosen $\FF_Q$-rational point belongs to $\mathcal{X}$ tends to zero as $Q$ tends to infinity.
+Since $\mathcal{X}$ is a projective algebraic variety, it follows from \cite[Theorem 3.1]{C16} that the number $|\mathcal{X}(\FF_Q)|$ of $\FF_Q$-rational points of $\mathcal{X}$ is bounded from above by a polynomial $p(Q)$, whose coefficients depend on the degrees and dimensions of the irreducible components of $\mathcal{X}$.
+In particular, Since the number of $\FF_Q$-rational points of $\mathbb{P}^t$ is $\sum_{i=0}^t Q^i$, then the probability that an $\FF_Q$-rational belongs to $\mathcal{X}$ is bounded from above by Hence, the probability tends to zero as $Q$ tends to infinity. \end{proof}

-In the cryptographic literature, random sequences of polynomials are often assumed to be cryptographic semiregular sequences, see e.g.~\cite{B04, BFS03}.
+In the cryptographic literature, random polynomial systems are often assumed to be cryptographic semiregular sequences, see e.g.~\cite{B04, BFS03}.
 This is the case in the cryptoanalysis of several systems, as e.g.~\cite{CFMPPR17}.
 The next definition appears in~\cite[Definition 3.2.1 and Definition 3.2.4]{B04},~\cite[Definition 5]{BFS04}, and~\cite[Definition 5 and Definition 9]{BFSY05}.

 \begin{definition} Let $\mathcal{F}=\{f_1, \ldots, f_m\}\subseteq R$ be a homogeneous system.